Terms and Conditions

 2.1 Services will be provided by Northants Accounting Limited

 and have been outlined in the proposal document you received.

 Please note these may change depending on your requirements,

 however you will be notified of any extra costs in advance.
 A full

 price list can be found at the following link https://www.naccounting.co.uk/pricing/

 Our responsibilities are to:

-3.2 keep and maintain records of work completed and make them available to you upon request.
+3.2 keep and maintain records of work completed.

 Your responsibilities as the client are to: